NKI-CCB/sobolev_alignment_manuscript/README.md

 # Sobolev Alignment

+<b>NOTE</b> We here report the different scripts used to produce the figures of the manuscript entitled <a href="https://www.biorxiv.org/content/10.1101/2022.03.08.483431v1">Identifying commonalities between cell lines and tumors at the single cell level using Sobolev Alignment of deep generative models</a>.
+We are currently putting efforts into automating the scripts to allow easy reproduction of our results.
+Such automated scripts are ready for downloading and processing the data, and for reproducing Figure 3.
+We provide the code for Figure 4-5 but the automation is not finished yet.

+## Setting up environment

+Different Python and R packages are used to produce our results.
+You will find the necessary Python packages in requirements.txt.

 ## Downloading data
 ### Kim et al 2020
 The tumor dataset (Kim et al 2020, Nature Communications) can be downloaded on GEO: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE131907